huzaifah-cyber/threat-hunt-jad-2/README.md

 > To: Threat Hunt // On-Shift
 > Re: Nimbus Health // credential exposure follow-up
 >
-> You know this client.
-Nimbus Health, the outpatient clinic we picked apart back in March.
-They are back on the board, and this time the shape of the problem is different.
+> Nimbus Health again — the clinic from March.
+Rapid hiring after a nearby industrial park opened put new starters on shared workstations, access review deferred.
+A routine credential exposure sweep flagged one new hire: his identity and an old password are already public.
+Telemetry around the same period shows failed logons against his account, then a success.
 >
-> A nearby industrial park opened.
-Patient volume went up, and so did billing, HR onboarding, and endpoint support.
-Nimbus hired across every department at once and put the new starters on the same shared workstations they already had.
-Growth first, access review later.
+> Work out: how the account was found and targeted · whether the credentials were used, and from where · what happened once someone was on the keyboard · what it reached outside its role, and where that went · what was left behind, and the honest root cause.
 >
-> During a routine credential exposure sweep we flagged one of those new hires.
-His identity is sitting in public, and so is an old password of his.
-In the same period, authentication telemetry on one of their machines shows failed logons against that account, then a success.
+> Telemetry is in **law-cyber-range**, MDE tables: DeviceLogonEvents, DeviceProcessEvents, DeviceFileEvents, DeviceEvents.
+Start outside the SIEM — the earliest answers are in the OSINT artefacts, not the logs.
 >
-> Work out: how the account was found and why it was worth targeting · whether the credentials were actually used, and from where · what happened once someone was on the keyboard · what the account reached outside its role, and where that material went · whether anything was left behind, and the honest root cause.
+> **Bind every query to 25-30 May 2026 and `DeviceName startswith "nh-wks-it-01"`.** Shared workspace: don't drift into March (part one), and don't mistake background brute-force noise for your intruder.
 >
-> Telemetry is in the **law-cyber-range** Sentinel workspace, MDE tables: DeviceLogonEvents, DeviceProcessEvents, DeviceFileEvents, DeviceEvents.
-This one starts outside the SIEM, though.
-Some of the earliest answers are not in any log, they are in what the internet already knows about this man.
-Work the artefacts before you write your first query.
->
-> **Bind every query to 25-30 May 2026, scope to `DeviceName startswith "nh-wks-it-01"` (the device is registered under its FQDN), and filter to the account under review.** Shared workspace, and this time there are three ways to lose yourself.
-Results running into March belong to part one.
-A wall of failed logons from dozens of addresses is the open internet hammering the box, not your intruder.
->
-> Section 00 is a gate: confirm workspace, window, and host filter, and acknowledge with **"Nimbus support review ready"** before you begin.
+> Section 00 is a gate.
+Confirm workspace, window, host filter, and acknowledge with **"Nimbus support review ready"** before you begin.
 >
 > // Hunt Lead, Cyber Range SOC · Nimbus Health series, part two